riadafridishibly/summary/README.md

 Optimistic implementation!

-I'm mostly interested in file that has extension.
-In future I'll use mimetype to detect file type, for now it only handles extension and total size.
+I'm mostly interested in a file that has an extension.
+In the future, I'll use mime-type to detect file type, for now, it only handles extension and total size.

 ## How to run